 I’m usually a food quality snob when it comes to what I feed my dogs but I’ve had to lower my standards a bit when I’m training.

 Of course, you don’t want to choose something that is harmful to them but think donuts vs. broccoli in your own diet.

 A few donuts once in a while are ok for most people.
 While broccoli is better, most people aren’t super excited about chowing down on a plate of broccoli.

 However, I still try to choose the healthiest treats available.

-I searched around for treats I could use for training my Dachshund and tested out many.
+I searched around for treats I could use for training my small breed puppy and tested out many of them.

 These are my top picks.